To a certain degree, blisters are to hikers what carpal tunnel syndrome is to court reporters – an occupational hazard.

 3. Horses for courses

-Unless hiking in winter temps in which there is a risk of frostbite, I don’t use footwear that has a waterproof liner.
+Unless hiking in winter-like conditions in which there is a risk of frostnip or frostbite, I don’t use footwear that has a waterproof liner.
 The reason?
-If I’m hiking in trail runners (which I almost always do in three season conditions) I want shoes that are as breathable and quick drying as possible.
+If I’m hiking in trail runners – which I always do in three season conditions – I want shoes that are as breathable and quick drying as possible.
 A waterproof liner impedes both of these qualities.

-Always wear socks that fit.
+- Correct fit: Always use socks that fit.
 Too much loose material will often result in friction and excessive moisture.
 At the other end of the spectrum, socks that are too tight can restrict circulation and cause swelling.

 - My preference?
-For three season conditions, my preference is for thin merino wool socks (e.g. Point6 Ultra Light, REI Merino Wool Liner).
+For three season conditions, my preference is for thin merino wool liner socks (e.g. REI merino wool liners).
 They breathe well, wick moisture away from the skin and are quick drying.
-In colder temps, I will upsize to a thicker merino wool models (e.g. Point6 or Darn Tough).
+In colder temps, I will upsize to a thicker merino wool models (e.g. Point6, Montbell, Smartwool or Darn Tough).

 5. On-trail Preventative Techniques